ashishasmit081/Project-Censor/README.md

-## License
+## 📜 License
-This project is licensed under the MIT License.
+Copyright © Ashish Asmit 2025.
+All rights reserved.
+This repository is proprietary.
+You may not use, modify, or distribute any part of it without explicit permission.
+---